kamil-poncyliusz/twcartography/README.md

 1. Click "Create a map" to enter the generator.

-2. Select a world and turn.
+2. Select a world and day.

 3. Under "Marks" tab, create groups and add tribes that You want to mark on the map.